doomium-chloride/president-multiplayer-compsci732/README.md

 ### Edit after 24 May 2020:

-This costed one of our members $$ but it's not successfully hosted!
+This costed one of our members $$ but it's now successfully hosted!

 http://35.244.87.252:3000/